DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 Refer to the example project's [Services/Reporting/CustomExceptionHandlers.cs](https://github.com/DevExpress-Examples/AspNetCore.Reporting.BestPractices/blob/master/AspNetCore.Reporting.BestPractices/Services/Reporting/CustomExceptionHandlers.cs) file for the full code.

 ## Implement User Authorization
+//TODO: IWebDocumentViewerExportedDocumentStorage missed.
+To prevent unathorized requests to export result files (Exorted document storage is used in case of async export/print operation)

 To perform user authorization and restrict access to reports based on arbitrary logic, implement and register an `IWebDocumentViewerAuthorizationService` along with `WebDocumentViewerOperationLogger`.